wongd-hub/obsidian-vault/statistics/reinforcement-learning/2 RL Markov Decision Processes.md

     - State-value: $v_\pi(s) = \mathbb{E}_\pi [R_{t+1} + \gamma v_\pi(S_{t+1}) | S_t = s]$
     - Action-value: $q_\pi(s, a) = \mathbb{E}_\pi [R_{t+1} + \gamma q_\pi(S_{t+1}, A_{t+1}) | S_t = s, A_t = a]$

+- Recall that the idea underlying these equations is that the value function at the current time step is equal to the immediate reward *plus* the value function of where you end up.
 #### Bellman for state-value

 - Looking at this from a look-ahead search perspective: